 Magnesium: One of the cheapest ways to get extra magnesium into our systems is with an Epsom salt bath.
 Put 1 cup of Epsom salt in a warm bath and soak for 20 minutes.
 The magnesium will soak into the body via the skin.
 If you’re looking for extra magnesium in pill form, I recommend Dr. Ron’s Mag Max.

-Prenatal: Catalyn, Green Pasture Cod Liver Oil with Butter Oil, and Vital Proteins Liver Capsules together make a nice combination for a wide variety of nutrients needed by mother and baby (always consult with your practitioner before taking any supplements).
+Prenatal: Cyrofood, Green Pasture Cod Liver Oil with Butter Oil, and Vital Proteins Liver Capsules together make a nice combination for a wide variety of nutrients needed by mother and baby (always consult with your practitioner before taking any supplements).
 Of course, a nutrient-dense diet overall is paramount!

 Probiotics: It’s a good idea to rotate between different probiotics each month to get a variety of probiotic strains for immune system support.
 My favorites: Ther-Biotic Complete, BioKult, Gut Pro, and ChampPro, or JustThrive (you can use the code ORGANIC15 to save 15%).

 Thyroid Support: If you’re struggling with thyroid disease, it’s best to get a personalized supplement protocol, but a general supplement I really like and personally use is Thyroid Complex from Standard Process.
 It contains the synergistic herbs bladderwrack, ashwagandha and bacopa and well as iodine.